ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 * NSX-T segment to isolate the management components
 * One VMware vCenter Server™ instance
 * One NSX-T Data Center™ instance
-* One Cloud Director™ instance
+* One VMware Cloud Director™ instance

 Offloading customer workload instance management components into the management domain makes IaaS resources available in the workload domain for running customer workloads.